Panther Village RA Position Description

 - $2400 stipend (meal plan not included)

 - Meals during scheduled training sessions

 - Commitment to academic achievement

-- Outstanding skills in verbal and written communication, problem solving, creative thinking, organization and time management
+- Outstanding skills in problem solving, creative thinking, organization and time management

 - Positive attitude and commitment to being a positive member of a team